Table of Contents

 Someone hoping to hide from their emotional pain via alcohol may find some temporary relief.
 The danger is when using alcohol in an ongoing manner, which can increase the risk of alcoholism.
-When someone has these co-occurring disorders, the risk for suicide is greatly increased.
+When someone has these co-occurring disorders, the risk of suicide is greatly increased.

 Using Alcohol for Anxiety

 This busy, fast-paced life we lead can leave us feeling anxious or stressed out.
-Symptoms of anxiety can include a sense of fear or dread, racing heart, chest tightness, shallow breathing, trembling, and sweating.
+Symptoms of anxiety can include a sense of fear or dread, a racing heart, chest tightness, shallow breathing, trembling, and sweating.
 Being in this mood state can be exhausting and draining.